Fed keeps rates unchanged for first time in 15 months but signals 2 more potential hikes this year

 “Holding the target rate steady at this meeting allows the committee to assess additional information and its implications” for the Fed's policies, the central bank said in a statement.

-The central bank’s 18 policymakers envision raising its key rate by an additional half-point this year, to about 5.6%, according to economic forecasts they issued Wednesday.
+The central bank’s 18 policymakers envision raising their key rate by an additional half-point this year, to about 5.6%, according to economic forecasts they issued Wednesday.

 The economic projections revealed a more hawkish Fed than many analysts had expected.
-Twelve of the 18 policymakers forecast at least two more quarter-point increases in the Fed's rate.
+Twelve of the 18 policymakers forecast at least two more quarter-point rate increases.
 Four supported a quarter-point increase.
-Only two officials envisioned keeping rates unchanged.
+Only two envisioned keeping rates unchanged.
+The policymakers also predicted that their benchmark rate will stay higher for longer than they envisioned three months ago.

+“We understand the hardship that high inflation is causing, and we remain strongly committed to bring inflation back down to our 2% goal," Fed Chair Jerome Powell said at a news conference.

+One reason why the officials may be predicting additional rate hikes is that they foresee a modestly healthier economy and more persistent inflation that might require higher rates to cool.
+Their updated forecasts show them predicting economic growth of 1% for 2023, an upgrade from their meager 0.4% forecast in March.
+And the officials expect “core” inflation, which excludes volatile food and energy prices, of 3.9% by year’s end, higher than they expected three months ago.

 The Fed's aggressive streak of rate hikes, which have made mortgages, auto loans, credit cards and business borrowing costlier, have been intended to slow spending and defeat the worst bout of inflation in four decades.
 Mortgage rates have surged, and average credit card rates have surpassed 20% to a record high.